aarroyoc/teruel/README.md

 * `last` - Last element of an array
 * `nth(n=N)` - Element N of the array.
 Starts counting at 0
 * `replace(from=From, to=To)` - Replaces the From substring with the To substring in a bigger string.
+* `title` - Removes spaces and capitalizes the first letter of each word